Our Program History

 The Des Moines Child Guidance Center first focused on helping just those children who appeared before the Juvenile Court, but soon recognized a need to expand its services to other Iowa kids.
 Before long, the Des Moines Child Guidance Center was treating hundreds of children with mental and behavioral health disorders on an outpatient basis.
 Its day treatment program was one of the first of its kind in the United States.

 In the late 1990s, the Child Guidance Center merged with Orchard Place, and today it is the only state-accredited community mental health center for children in Iowa.
 The Child Guidance Center served more than 4,500 children and families last year, providing a wide range of child-focused, family-centered mental health treatment and prevention services across the state of Iowa.

-PACE Juvenile Center began as an alternative school for teenagers in 1983.
-A collaborative effort between the Des Moines Public Schools, the Juvenile Courts, the Iowa Department of Human Services and Orchard Place, PACE was a program designed to help kids ages 12-17 who had experienced problems with school or the law.
+PACE Center began as an alternative school for teenagers in 1983.
+A collaborative effort between the Des Moines Public Schools, the Juvenile Courts, the Iowa Department of Human Services and Orchard Place, PACE Center was a program designed to help kids ages 12-17 who had experienced problems with school or the law.
 Its goal was to help each child complete his or her education while working to improve his or her opportunities in the job market and throughout life.

-PACE serves close to 3,000 at-risk and delinquent youth and young adults in Iowa each year through a continuum of services that works to treat the child, strengthen the family, and promote self-sufficiency.
-PACE services are offered at a building located in downtown Des Moines, two gender-specific day schools and a School-Based Liaison program that maintains a presence in several Polk County schools.
+PACE Center serves close to 3,000 at-risk and delinquent youth and young adults in Iowa each year through a continuum of services that works to treat the child, strengthen the family, and promote self-sufficiency.
+PACE Center services are offered at a building located in downtown Des Moines, two gender-specific day schools and a School-Based Liaison program that maintains a presence in several Polk County schools.

 - Academic deficiency